axyiee/zhixya/README.md

 # Zhixya

-An experimental alternative leval format written in Rust for 2D indie games.
+An experimental alternative level format written in Rust for 2D indie games.

 ## Table of contents